shank50/smolurl/README.md

 # Domain Configuration
 SHORT_DOMAIN="domain-where-your-app-is-live.com"
 Example: url-shortener.render.com
-You can keep ignore it for local development.
+You can ignore it for local development.

 ```